day50-dev/sidechat/README.md

  * Use `/prev` to see the previous conversations
  * Scroll up (or use the fzf fuzzy finder) to find one I want to talk about
  * Use `/amnesia` to get a summary of the conversation
- * This time I use fzf to select the topics I want to carry on to the new context
+ * Use fzf to select the topics I want to carry on to the new context
  * Then a new context is made, the concepts get injected and we're ready to go

 https://github.com/user-attachments/assets/03f5e3cb-594b-44a1-a6f1-013ad066bfc6